amyschmid/aglB-WGS-growth/README.md

 * Install dependencies using the command 'install.packages()'
 * Open Rmd file
 * Run the file using csv data and metadata files in the data folder
+* Supplementary Table S2 (given here in the ~/data folder) from Zaretsky et al resulted from code up to line 83 in Rmd file.